mjosc/portfolio/README.md

 ### Pagify
 A simulation of virtual memory in the OS.
 The program represents a music application consisting of a server and multiple clients.
 Songs are given both a "physical" and "virtual" address.
 Also includes an analysis of different memory management policies.

+### PbmCompress
+The result of a six-person group effort to design and implement a compression system for pbm files.
+The focus was modularity and a microservice-esque architecture.

 ### PetHotel
 A multi-threaded simulation of a pet hotel where each thread represents either a bird, a cat, or a dog.
 This project received 1st place in a competition for the fastest (and correct) solution.